 Highmark Health maintains a reprisal-free environment and has a policy of non-retaliation and non-intimidation to encourage workforce members, vendors, and contractors to raise ethical or legal concerns in good faith.
-Retaliation or intimidation against those who, in good faith, report wrongdoing to management, the Integrity and Compliance Department, or a government agency is prohibited.
+Retaliation or intimidation against those who, in good faith, report wrongdoing to management, the Enterprise Risk and Governance Division, or a government agency is prohibited.
 Management must refrain from speculating or questioning individuals in an effort to determine who might have reported a possible violation or cooperated in an investigation.
-Such behavior can give the appearance of retaliation or can be perceived as intimidation by an individual who has reported or is thinking of reporting a matter to the Integrity and Compliance Department.
+Such behavior can give the appearance of retaliation or can be perceived as intimidation by an individual who has reported or is thinking of reporting a matter to the Enterprise Risk and Governance Division.

 The federal and state False Claims Acts also protect anyone who files a False Claims lawsuit from being fired, demoted, threatened, or harassed by their employer for filing the suit.
 Additional employee whistleblower protections were established under the Deficit Reduction Act of 2005 and the National Defense Authorization Act for Fiscal Year 2013.
 Similar to the False Claims Act, we cannot discharge, demote, or otherwise discriminate against an employee as a reprisal for disclosing information (except for classified information) that the employee reasonably believes is evidence of any of the following: a gross mismanagement of a federal contract or grant; a gross waste of federal funds; an abuse of authority relating to a federal contract or grant; a substantial and specific danger to public health or safety; or a violation of law, rule, or regulation related to a federal contract (including competition for or negotiation of a contract) or grant.
-Employees who disclose these types of information to the following persons or entities are protected: a member of Congress or a representative of a committee of Congress; an Inspector General; the Government Accountability Office; a federal employee responsible for contract or grant oversight or management at the relevant federal agency; an authorized official of the Department of Justice or other law enforcement agency; a court or grand jury; or their management or the Integrity and Compliance Department, who has the responsibility to investigate, discover, or address misconduct.